Governor Cuomo facing independent investigation after second aide accuses him of sexual harassment

 Senator Rachel May also reacted to these allegations saying, “I fully support that call, and fully trust the Attorney General’s ability to oversee a thorough and swift investigation.
 Sexual harassment has no place anywhere in our society.
 The continued allegations are deeply disturbing and concerning.”

-Her Republican counterpart, Senator John Mannion has also gotten behind an independent investigation.
+Her Democratic counterpart, Senator John Mannion has also gotten behind an independent investigation.

 Meanwhile, Senate Minority Leader Robert Ortt has taken things a step further, calling for Governor Cuomo’s resignation.